-The Thomas Jefferson Medical Reserve Corps (TJMRC) was established by the University of Virginia School of Medicine in 2003.
-As the first student-run MRC in the country, the UVAMRC is a model in student-faculty partnership and outreach.
+The Thomas Jefferson Medical Reserve Corps (TJMRC) was established by the University of Virginia School of Medicine in 2003 and originally called the UVA Medical Reserve Corps.
+As the first student-run Medical Reserve Corps (MRC) unit in the country, the UVAMRC was a model in student-faculty partnership and outreach.
 In late 2009, the MRC was expanded and its housing and management was moved to the Thomas Jefferson Health District.
-The UVA medical, public health and nursing student operations continue as a chapter of the organization.

-The Medical Reserve Corps augments the community’s ability to respond to public health emergencies.
-It was created after 9-11 to address the opportunities and challenges that spontaneous volunteers pose during disasters.
+The Medical Reserve Corps augments the community’s capacity to respond to public health emergencies.
+The MRC program was created after 9-11 to address the opportunities and challenges of receiving and managing spontaneous volunteers during disasters.
 The MRC ensures a professional, coordinated and effective response through credentialing, training, exercises, and participation in real events.
 Training opportunities include:

 TJMRC participates in a variety of activities based on our community’s needs.
 Some examples of our many possible roles during an emergency include:

 Epidemiological Response Team: Volunteers who have completed the epidemiology response training would support the District Epidemiologist during a major disease outbreak by:

 - Answering questions and gathering information from a public information phone line.

 - Working with community healthcare providers to identify new cases.

 - Clinical volunteers would assist in triaging at registration to ensure that community members go to the appropriate shelter site and be on-hand to provide basic first aid to shelter residents.

 - Volunteers with training in environmental health would assist the Environmental Health Specialists to assess the shelter site for safety.